ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/grace.md

 ## Hardware

 Grace is made up of several kinds of compute nodes.
 The Features column below lists the features that can be used to request different node types using the `--constraints` flag (see our [Slurm documentation](/clusters-at-yale/job-scheduling/resource-requests#features-and-constraints) for more details).
 The RAM listed below is the amount of memory available for jobs.
+GPUs listed can be requested with the `--gres` flag, e.g. `--gres=gpu:p100:1` would request one Tesla P100 GPU per node.
+See the [Request Compute Resources page](clusters-at-yale/job-scheduling/resource-requests/#request-gpus) for more info.

 !!!
 Warning
     Care should be taken if when scheduling your job if you are running programs/libraries optimized for specific hardware.